vintagefilmography/Hawkeye2_video_capture/README.md

 For setting up the camera refer to:
 https://www.youtube.com/watch?v=NYGseJ7Sofk
 https://www.youtube.com/watch?v=RvZHmOgzm2Q&t=6s
-Thsese two videos give you a pretty good idea on how to get set the 3 FPS but there are some devil details missing.
+Thsese two videos give you a pretty good idea on how to set the 3 FPS but there are some devil details missing.
 Will try to cover those in here.
 Set the camera to Movie mode.
 Turn the camera on and turn on live preview.